zonneplan/open-telemetry-js/README.md

 See the README in the [open-telemetry-node](./packages/open-telemetry-node/README.md) package for a quick start guide.

+### OpenTelemetry stack for quickstart

+There is a preconfigured OpenTelemetry setup available in [./docker-compose](./docker-compose/) that you can use to get started with an OpenTelemetry back-end quickly.

 ## Packages

 This repository contains the following packages: